 Uneasy Listening About Our Broken Society.

-Even now, 37 years after her first release she isn’t really an Americana act not Alt.
-Country, as we know it because Lucinda Williams still tills her very own musical furrow.
+Even now, 37 years after her first release Lucinda still isn’t really an Americana act or strictly Alt.
+Country as we know, it because she still tills her very own musical furrow.

 When I first listened to this album I flippantly dismissed it as “not having very many laughs in it;” but now I realise – that’s the point!